-Risk studies for maintaining the integrity of Corps facilities require the assessment of unsatisfactoryperformance probabilities and consequences of engineering systems.
-This chapter provides introductions to engineering systems and uncertainty in the context of knowledge and ignorance as background information for introducing and developing expert-opinion elicitation methods.
+Risk studies for maintaining the integrity of Corps facilities require the assessment of unsatisfactory-performance probabilities and consequences of engineering systems.
+This chapter provides introductions to uncertainty in the context of knowledge and ignorance as background information for presenting expert-opinion elicitation methods.
+Also, historical background on expert opinion elicitation is provided.